-Original Recipe: Smoked Whole Chicken or Grilled Chicken Breasts
+Original Recipe: Grilled Chicken Breasts

 My family is big on pasta.
 And bbq.
 Well, I guess we’re big on food in general.
 And we eat a lot of chicken.
 It’s quick, affordable and healthy.
 It would be silly not to eat a lot of chicken.

 This happens to be one of our family favorites.
 It’s so good I’m usually dishing seconds out to my boys before I sit down and have mine.
 So, if you get to eat it fresh and hot, let me know how it tastes.

 - 4 tablespoons of butter

-- 2 tablespoons of flour
+- 3 tablespoons of flour

-- 2 cups of milk
+- 2 cloves of garlic crushed

 - salt and pepper to taste